MinDaren/public_privacy/README.md

-Thank you for using "feimao novel".
+Thank you for using "chang novel".

-"feimao novel" is a service of "
+"chang novel" is a service of "

-feimao novel".
+"chang novel".
 The terms "us", or "we," (as the

 case may be) refer to us These Terms of